leslem/web_home/content/post/10-years-in-r.md

 ## How my use of R has changed

 It's been interesting to look back at my earliest R code and think about how much my use of R has changed.
+Here's a brief list:

-- Saving plots using graphics device commands (rather than the save dialog from a Quartz device window)
+- Improved file names and organization: You'd never catch me saving something as `FINAL_I_SWEAR.pdf` these days!
-- Better file names and organization
+- Methods for saving plots: I used to use the Save dialog from the R.app graphics window, then I switched to using the `pdf()`, `png()`, or `cairo_pdf()` graphics devices to save directly to a file.
+Now I usually use `ggsave()`.
 - Saving reusable scripts for later
-- Once-masterful command of base R graphics
+- Graphics: Once-masterful command of base R graphics
 - Moved on to ggplot
 - Using it for more than just plotting/figures
 - Knitr, Sweave, RMarkdown
 - data.table
 - Wrote reusable scripts for running on large-scale simulated datasets on cluster for dissertation
-- Subversion, to Git and now GitHub
+- Using version control: During my last few years of grad school I used Subversion to keep track of my dissertation code.
+A few years ago I started to use Git and more recently GitHub.

 ## How R has changed
 - RStudio